HPSCTerrSys/eCLM_static_file_workflow/README.md

 ## Creation of gridfile

 First, we need to create a gridfile that describes our simulation domain.
+The simulation domain is the EURO-CORDEX pan-European domain, which at high latitudes, for the Earth's canonical curvilinear grid, has significant convergence of the zonal dimension with increasing latitude.
+Therefore we *rotate* the grid (of a same size) centred at the equator to the pan-European domain.

 At the moment SCRIP generation from **curvilinear grids** can be done and is tested to work with the NCAR Command Language (NCL), even though it is [deprecated](https://www.ncl.ucar.edu/open_letter_to_ncl_users.shtml).
 NCL can be installed through Conda.